Skip to content

 The proposed/tendered railway ticketing system is not in line with the President’s policy framework “Sawbhagyaye Dakma” which specifies a “paperless” “one for all” ticket system.

-A global phenomenon, especially in the post-pandemic mode shift.
+This is a global phenomenon, especially in the post-pandemic mode shift.
 This will make a major shift to curb congestion, reduce fuel import bills, cleaner air, and reduce health bills as well.
-Here is a detailed study on the phenomenon and the action proposed.
+Here is a detailed study of the phenomenon and the action proposed.

 This shall be under the Ministry of Transport.
 This will be greatly successful with proper interconnections with other modes of transport, in easing up the congestion.

-It is needed to incorporate traffic regulation to facilitate the transport policy.
+It is needed to incorporate traffic regulations to facilitate the transport policy.
 The key changes include lane discipline, curb parking, etc. We have spoken of this need in several other posts.

 It is highly advisable to make it mandatory for all commercial vehicle drivers including Three wheelers and small trucks to have a heavy vehicle driving license.